 In the journey to responsiveness, we want to aim for relative and scalable units as much as possible.

 Rems — root-ems — are units responsive to the font-size set by the browser which help us establish easy relationships in type.
-As a general rule of thumb, setting your paragraphs to 1rem and scaling other things accordingly is better practice.

 content-box vs border-box